How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Experimental Results

 \textbf{Do learned costmaps improve large-scale navigation?} To provide a direct measurement of navigation performance, we set up three large scale navigation experiments in three challenging off-road courses, with waypoints every 50 m, and measure our navigation performance using number of interventions, as is common practice \cite{krusi2017driving, bojarski2016end}.
 The safety driver was directed to only intervene when either: a) the robot missed a waypoint by over 4 m, or b) a collision with a non-traversable obstacle was imminent.
 These courses (Figure \ref{fig:large_nav_experiments}) include flat and hilly terrain, loose material ranging from fine gravel to large cobbles, and vegetation of various dimensions.
 For both navigation stacks, we set the target speed to 3.5 m/s, lethal height to 0.5 m and fill unknown values of our costmap to 0.5.
 We observe that in all three courses, our navigation stack with learned costmaps outperforms the baseline stack in terms of number of interventions, as detailed in Table \ref{tab:large_nav_trials}.
 Our learned costmaps lead the robot to stay on smoother paths and avoid vegetation if possible, which leads to an overall decrease in intervention events.
+In practice, this leads to the robot taking wider turns, staying on clear paths, and avoiding rough features that lead to bumpy navigation, such as large cobbles.